Chicken Tinga (Chipotle Shredded Chicken)

 Return the chicken to the pan and simmer in the sauce another 5 minutes to let the flavors develop and meld with the chicken.
-You can simmer longer if you’d like over low heat to develop the flavor even further, until you are ready to serve.
+You can simmer longer if you’d like, 15 minutes or more, over low heat to develop the flavor even further, until you are ready to serve.

 Boom!
 That’s it, my friends!
 Looks delicious, doesn’t it?
 This shredded chicken is so moist and flavorful and it is HUGE on flavor.
 It’s going to be one of your favorites.
 No lie.

 Recipe Tips and Notes